danijar/computer-game/README.md

 Graphics Application: Terrain
 =============================

-This is a branch of [Graphics Architecture](https://github.com/ComputerGame/GraphicsApplication) extending the basic functionality by voxel based terrain capabilities.
+This is a branch of a basic [Graphics Application](https://github.com/ComputerGame/GraphicsApplication) extending the functionality by voxel based terrain capabilities.

 Features
 --------